telerik/winforms-docs/controls/treeview/working-with-nodes/scrolling-nodes.md

 ## Programmatically Scrolling

-__RadDropDownList__ provides out of the box functionality for programmatically scrolling its content.
+__RadTreeView__ provides out of the box functionality for programmatically scrolling its content.
 The available method is __ScrollToItem__ which scrolls to a specific item.

 >caption Figure 2: Scroll to Item